rapid7/metasploit-framework/documentation/modules/auxiliary/admin/kerberos/forge_ticket.md

     `mimikatz # sekurlsa::logonpasswords`
     or
     `use auxiliary/gather/windows_secrets_dump`
-3. Finally get the NTHASH of the service account you wish to target: e.g.
+3. Finally get the NTHASH or AES key (prefer AES key if available) of the service account you wish to target: e.g.
     `mimikatz # sekurlsa::logonpasswords` - same command as before, shows you both values

 ## Verification Steps